doctorfree/kitty-control/README.md

 Included in this repository is a reference Kitty configuration [./config/kitty.conf](config/README.md)

-This includes two configuration subdirectories, `laptop` and `tv` with a `kitty.conf` in each.
+This includes alternate configuration subdirectories, `laptop`, `ttys3`, and `tv` with a `kitty.conf` in each.
 Also included are Python scripts, example `kitty` sessions, and some advanced `kitty` configuration.

 The reference configuration is installed in `~/.config/kitty/kitty-control` and a Kitty session using this configuration can be started with: